 Restrictions on freedom of assembly

-Multiple individuals have been called in for investigations into “illegal assemblies”, whether or not these gatherings have actually caused any public disturbance or disorder.
+Multiple individuals (myself included) have been called in for investigations into “illegal assemblies”, whether or not these gatherings have actually caused any public disturbance or disorder.

 In February 2021, a small group of Singaporeans stood in front of the Ministry of Education headquarters to protest transphobia and discrimination against LGBTQ+ students in the education system.
 They were approached by police within minutes, and three were eventually arrested.
-The police investigation is ongoing, and has involved interrogations of all five protesters, some of their associates, and myself (I was there live-tweeting/reporting).
+The police investigation involved interrogations of all five protesters, some of their associates, and myself (I was there live-tweeting/reporting).
+The police eventually issued conditional warnings to three of the protesters, and stern warnings to another three.
+I was informed that no further action would be taken against me in this matter.

-Non-Singaporeans are not immune to these restrictions; they are, in fact, even more restricted in terms of expression in physical spaces.
+The right to freedom of assembly is even more restricted for non-Singaporeans.
 In November 2019, a restaurant owner from Hong Kong was banned from Singapore after he was investigated for allegedly organising a public assembly without a permit.
 He'd organised an event inviting people to share their views about the ongoing protests in Hong Kong.
 In December 2019, an Indian national was investigated for the same offence after he posted a photo of himself holding a placard protesting India’s citizenship law at Marina Bay.
 In February 2021, police began investigating two Japanese men and an Indonesian for protesting outside the Myanmar embassy in solidarity with anti-coup protesters in Myanmar.
 As non-citizens, such individuals are at risk of having their visas revoked and being deported, or even banned, from Singapore.

 The multiple cases of Jolovan Wham